biblequiz/BibleQuiz.com/_pages/history/2008/nationals.md

 #### 2nd Place

-Church:	CrossPoint A/G, Portage, WI
+* **Church**: CrossPoint A/G, Portage, WI
-Coaches:	Don Batty, Judy Turner (assistant)
+* **Coaches**: Don Batty, Judy Turner (assistant)
+* **Team:**
-Team:	Alex Firari
+   * Alex Firari
-Josh Turner
+   * Josh Turner
-Naomi Turner
+   * Naomi Turner
-Seth Turner
+   * Seth Turner
 * **Preliminaries**:
-Round 1: Won against Calvary A/G, Dunwoody, GA 160 to 125
+  * Round 1: Won against Calvary A/G, Dunwoody, GA 160 to 125
-Round 2: Won against Orange County Worship Center, Santa Ana, CA 155 to 100 Round 3: Won against The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 150 to 80 Round 4: Lost to Central A/G, Springfield, MO -5 to 180 Round 5: Won against Dayspring A/G, Bowling Green, OH 175 to 90 Round 6: Won against Harvest Time A/G, Brunswick, OH 150 to 40 Round 7: Lost to Owasso First A/G, Owasso, OK -5 to 260 Round 8: Won against Meridian A/G, Meridian, ID 220 to 35 Round 9: Lost to Norhtridge A/G, Grand Island, NE 70 to 185
+  * Round 2: Won against Orange County Worship Center, Santa Ana, CA 155 to 100
+  * Round 3: Won against The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 150 to 80
+  * Round 4: Lost to Central A/G, Springfield, MO -5 to 180
+  * Round 5: Won against Dayspring A/G, Bowling Green, OH 175 to 90
+  * Round 6: Won against Harvest Time A/G, Brunswick, OH 150 to 40
+  * Round 7: Lost to Owasso First A/G, Owasso, OK -5 to 260
+  * Round 8: Won against Meridian A/G, Meridian, ID 220 to 35
+  * Round 9: Lost to Norhtridge A/G, Grand Island, NE 70 to 185
 * **Round Robin**:
-Round 1: Won against Manassas A/G, Bristow, VA 175 to 150
+  * Round 1: Won against Manassas A/G, Bristow, VA 175 to 150
-Round 2: Won against Tacoma Life Center, Tacoma, WA 110 to 90 Round 3: Lost to First A/G, Binghamton, NY 80 to 155
+  * Round 2: Won against Tacoma Life Center, Tacoma, WA 110 to 90
+  * Round 3: Lost to First A/G, Binghamton, NY 80 to 155
-Round 4: Won against Christian Temple, Houston, TX 120 to 110 Round 5: Lost to Braeswood A/G, Houston, TX 45 to 145
+  * Round 4: Won against Christian Temple, Houston, TX 120 to 110
+  * Round 5: Lost to Braeswood A/G, Houston, TX 45 to 145
-Round 6: Lost to Praise A/G, Garfield, NJ 95 to 105
+  * Round 6: Lost to Praise A/G, Garfield, NJ 95 to 105
-Round 7: Won against Journey Fellowship Church, Slidell, LA 120 to 70 Round 8: Won against Dayspring A/G, Bowling Green, OH 130 to 100 Round 9: Lost to First A/G, Lexington, KY 135 to 230
+  * Round 7: Won against Journey Fellowship Church, Slidell, LA 120 to 70
+  * Round 8: Won against Dayspring A/G, Bowling Green, OH 130 to 100
-Round 10: Won against Christian Chapel, Tulsa, OK 190 to 30 Round 11: Lost to The Church at Briargate, "Public Spectacle", Colorado Springs, CO -10 to 185 Round 12: Won against Journey Church, Bridgeville, PA 160 to 130 Round 13: Won against Cedar Park A/G, Bothell, WA 165 to 160 Round 14: Won against Orange County Worship Center, Santa Ana, CA 110 to 105 Round 15: Lost to Northridge A/G, Grand Island, NE 160 to 170 Round 16: Lost to James River A/G, "One in Christ", Ozark, MO 15 to 190 Round 17: Lost to Faith A/G, West Plains, MO 100 to 105 Round 18: Lost to Owasso First A/G, Owasso, OK 55 to 230 Round 19: Lost to Faith A/G, Orlando, FL 95 to 220
+  * Round 9: Lost to First A/G, Lexington, KY 135 to 230
+  * Round 10: Won against Christian Chapel, Tulsa, OK 190 to 30
+  * Round 11: Lost to The Church at Briargate, "Public Spectacle", Colorado Springs, CO -10 to 185
+  * Round 12: Won against Journey Church, Bridgeville, PA 160 to 130
+  * Round 13: Won against Cedar Park A/G, Bothell, WA 165 to 160
+  * Round 14: Won against Orange County Worship Center, Santa Ana, CA 110 to 105
+  * Round 15: Lost to Northridge A/G, Grand Island, NE 160 to 170
+  * Round 16: Lost to James River A/G, "One in Christ", Ozark, MO 15 to 190
+  * Round 17: Lost to Faith A/G, West Plains, MO 100 to 105
+  * Round 18: Lost to Owasso First A/G, Owasso, OK 55 to 230
+  * Round 19: Lost to Faith A/G, Orlando, FL 95 to 220
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="CrossPoint A/G, Portage, WI" html=image_html %}